RJWoodhead/Relay2Tetris/MuxNot.md

 Note: It turns out there is a design error with the ENABLE circuit in this board that I am working on addressing.
 See [this note](LogicUnit.md#board-design-mistake) for more details.
 The temporary workaround is to jumper the board so it is always ENABLEd.

+# Revision 2.0

+Revision 2.0 of the board incorporates all of the lessons learned during the War on Voltage Drop.
+In addition, the unused space on the board has been filled with a relay breadboard that may come in handy.

+This board is currently being manufactured.

 # Board Availability

 Because of the minimum quantity requirements of the board manufacturer, I have extra Revision 1.0 boards that I don't need.
 If you want one, email me at trebor@animeigo.com and you can have one for cost+shipping. $10 gets you a board, shipped anywhere in the USA, while supplies last.